appforlifeSp/Qrcode-And-Barcode-Scanner/README.md

-# QR Easy - QR & Barcode Scanner's Privacy Policy
+#QR & Barcode Scanner's Privacy Policy
 ----

 I (QrEasy) built the QR & Barcode Scanner app as a Free app.
 This SERVICE is provided by me at no cost and is intended for use as is.